 But Spike knew it was true, what Drusilla was telling him.
 Sam didn't

 want to electrocute him.
-That had been evident by her change in demeanor when he had asked her what she had wakened him for.
+That had been evident by her change in demeanour when he had asked her what she had wakened him for.
 That had taken the wind from her sails more than him nearly killing her.

 However, the fact remained that even though Sam didn't want Spike to be electrocuted, she had still asked him to be.
 Spike couldn't quite get over that.

 "And just how difficult do you think it was for her to ask you?"
 Drusilla said, almost as though she was following on from Spike's train of thought - which, given her psychic abilities, might well be the case.
-Spike noticed that her voice was even more tense, and he wouldn't be surprised if her nails were drawing blood from her palms, so strongly was she clenching her fists.
+Spike noticed that her voice was even tenser, and he wouldn't be surprised if her nails were drawing blood from her palms, so strongly was she clenching her fists.